Rival bunks, an overzealous counselor, an animated chef.

 Summer camp is like giving your child a whole week to dive into an interest or passion.

-Every student has an interest (yes, every student… here’s how you can help children find their passions), from sports to music, coding, video games, and more.
+Every student has an interest, from sports to music, coding, video games, and more.

 Unfortunately (for the development of those interests) they also have lives to live, which include school, after school curricula, homework, family time, and much more.